ouvreboite/velinfo/README.md

 # velinfo
-A serveless application to detect locked Velib stations (Paris' bicycle sharing system)
+A serveless application to detect locked Velib stations (Paris' bicycle sharing system).
+Hosted on AWS Serveless and visible at www.velinfo.fr

 ## Build and deploy
 Backend